LongQT-sea/intel-igpu-passthru/macOS_README.md

 > [!Important]
 > * Make sure you have a supported iGPU.
 See [Dortania Intel iGPU Guide](https://dortania.github.io/GPU-Buyers-Guide/modern-gpus/intel-gpu.html).
 > * This is a reference document — you may need to adapt it based on your iGPU device ID.
-> * Follow this document only if you already have macOS installed and OpenCore EFI copied to the EFI partition on your macOS disk.
+> * Follow this document only if you already have macOS installed and OpenCore EFI folder copied to the EFI partition on your macOS disk.

 > [!Tip]
 > * Installing the macOS VM using the [OpenCore-ISO](https://github.com/LongQT-sea/OpenCore-ISO) project is recommended.